 FIGURE 13.
-Scalar field of normal velocities (upper line) and level sets (middle line) and actual shapes after 1 and 125 and 1000 iterations.
+Scalar field of normal velocities (upper line) and level sets (middle line) and optimal shapes after 1 and 85 and 250 iterations.

-case by increasing the hole in the ring domain: we choose a ring with outer radius $r = \sqrt{0.25/\pi}$ and with inner radius $r = \sqrt{0.05/\pi}$.
+4.3.
+Ring with big hole.
+Having the impression in mind that the algorithm predicts a rapid reduction of boundary velocity when working into that direction of moving the hole towards the outer boundary of the ring as well as of reducing its area, we are curious to see the behaviour of a ring containing a hole with twice as big radius.
+Hence, we shall modify the previous test case by increasing the hole in the ring domain: we choose a ring with outer radius $r = \sqrt{0.25/\pi}$ and with inner radius $r = \sqrt{0.05/\pi}$ .
 All the other settings are the same as before.